-Burlington Infant and Nursery School (BINS) fully recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+Acorns fully recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We wish to create a safe, welcoming and vigilant environment for children where they feel valued and are respected.
-We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm.

 We are able to play a significant part in the prevention of harm to our children by providing them with good lines of communication with trusted adults and an ethos of protection.